Psychobilly13/bp/README.md

 -n 'number' - play with one number

--l 'Array<number>' - play with array of numbers
+-l 'number[]' - play with array of numbers

--r 'Array<number>' - play with range of array of two numbers
+-r 'number[]' - play with range of array of two numbers

 close - to close connect